If you're still treating sustainability as a "nice-to-have" in facility management, you're already behind.

-What is Green Building Technology?
-Solutions for the Built Environment
+The Top 5 Green Building Technologies Transforming Facility Management Right Now: Solutions for the Built Environment

 What is Green Building Technology?

 Green building technology uses advanced technologies to develop buildings with minimal environmental impact throughout all lifecycle stages: design, construction, operation, maintenance, renovation, and demolition.
-Due to the myriad benefits of green building technology, builder engineers, architecture firms, and facility managers increasingly embrace concepts that produce more efficient buildings, construction, and operation costs.
+Due to the myriad benefits of green building technology, builder engineers, architecture firms, and facility managers increasingly embrace concepts that produce more efficient buildings, construction, and operations.

 1. Green Infrastructure